Spectory/debugging_dev_meeting/README.md

 Debugging
 ---------
-### Intro

 Programs are like kids.
 You're at your home/office playing around, see how your baby grows, does all this nice things you though it to do, and feel so proud when it succeed.
 It reflects you so well, for the better & the worst.

 True, somethings it misbehave and make you regret that late drunken night it all started at, but at the end you're creation is all grown up and needs to go out to the world.

-Well all was nice & cozy back home, but its a jungle out there! bullies will try to hurt it, viruses will try to kill it, all those damn users just don't understand how to tread it right...
+Well all was nice & cozy back home, but its a jungle out there!
+Bullies will try to hurt it, viruses will try to kill it, and all those damn users just don't understand how to tread it right...

 So, when you release your baby out to the world, make sure its damn ready.
 And when it comes back home all banged up - patch it up fast all send it out there again, because mammy & daddy are working on a new one now and don't have time for this kind of crap.

-###Debug process
+##The Debug process
 The basic steps in debugging are:
  1. Recognize that a bug exists
  2. Isolate the source of the bug